Chellapandian-J/React-projects/README.md

-React Projects
+React Projects:
 A collection of React projects created while learning React — progressing from basic concepts to more advanced applications.

-Project Structure
+Project Structure:
-React-projects/
-│
-├── static-page/        # A simple static React page built with Vite │   ├── src/
-│   ├── public/
-│   ├── package.json
-│   ├── README.md
-│   └── LICENSE
-│
-└── More projects coming soon...
+React-projects/static-page/src/public/package.json,README.md,LICENSE.....(More projects coming soon)...

-How to Run a Project
+How to Run a Project:
 1.Open the project folder:
 cd static-page